-Participation in the laboratory portion of Driver Education (09660) is elective but required for any person under age 18 to operate a motor vehicle.
+Driver education classroom (09650) and behind the wheel (09660) are elective courses for District 214 students.
+Completion of Driver Education through District 214 or a commercial driver education program are required for any person under age 18 to operate a motor vehicle.
+A credit of 0.25 unit is earned for passing the classroom portion of Driver Education.
 No credit is earned for the laboratory portion of the course.

 To be eligible for enrollment in driver education, all public or private school students must have received a passing grade in at least eight courses during the previous two high school semesters.
 District 214 students must have earned a minimum of 3.5 units of academic credit toward meeting the district's graduation requirement in the combination of the two consecutive semesters prior to enrollment to be eligible to register for driver education lab (09660).
 All credit-bearing courses offered in District 214 qualify (8th grade courses cannot be used for eligibility).
 The eight-course eligibility rule also applies to commercial driving school, who MUST VERIFY with the high school that the student has met this requirement, before issuing a blue slip.